 2. Use Two Compact Travel Strollers

-Find the best travel strollers for infants and the best toddlers travel strollers that are compact and will work best for each age.
+If this strategy interests you, check out my list of the best travel strollers for infants and the best toddlers travel strollers that are compact and will work best for each age.

 3. Use Two Hiking Backpack Carriers